 The HSS-based P-CSCF Restoration mechanism is updated to clarify that the HSS forwards the P-CSCF indication to any supporting serving node and that the HSS answers with an error in case none of the serving node(s) support this feature.
-Only in case there is at least one serving node, the HSS continues processing of the received Cx SAR, updating registration status.
+Only in the case there is at least one serving node, the HSS continues processing of the received Cx SAR, updating the registration status.

-Orange: Retransmission is not an option but does not need to be stated in the stage 2.
-The type of Diameter error will fix it in Stg3 (i.e. Permanent error).
+Orange: Retransmission is not an option but this does not need to be stated in the stage 2.
+The type of Diameter error will be fixed in Stage 3 (i.e. Permanent error).

-Cisco: homogeneous support is it required?
+Cisco: homogeneous support, is it required?

-NOTE to clarify homogeneous support is recommended
+NOTE to clarify that homogeneous support is recommended.